0foo/study_notes/aws_parent/aws_solutions_architect/services/databases/dynamo.md

 * can have a dummy column with all values the same as partition key to return ALL objects, then use a sort key to sort that
     * but why?

+#### Dynamo streams
+* Record Size Limit
+  * Each stream record is limited to 1 MB
+  * If the record exceeds 1 MB, it will not be added to the stream

+* Shard Throughput Limits
+  * Per shard:
+    * Up to 2 MB/second read throughput
+    * Up to 5 read requests/second
+  * DynamoDB will create more shards automatically if needed

+* Stream Retention
+  * Records are retained for 24 hours

+* Lambda Invocation Size (if using Lambda triggers)
+  * Maximum of 6 MB per batch event payload

 #### Important features
 * TTL- can make a row expire after certain amount of time
 * Dynamo Streams